Equilibrium in Functional Stochastic Games with Mean-Field Interaction: Introduction

-Convergence results of the finite-player Nash equilibrium to the corresponding mean-field equilibrium in Markovian settings have attracted considerable attention recently. \citet{Laur20} proved such convergence results for open-loop equilibria of games with idiosyncratic noise for each of the players.~\citet{neuman2021trading} studied the corresponding problem for portfolio liquidation games with common noise. \citet{lacker.leflem.21} and~\citet{Djete21} proved the convergence of closed-loop solutions (under the a priori assumption that they exist) to the mean-field solution in the case where each player is influenced by idiosyncratic and common noise.
+Convergence results of the finite-player Nash equilibrium to the corresponding mean-field equilibrium in Markovian settings have attracted considerable attention recently (see \citet{Cardaliaguet-book} for the main reference on this topic).
+In particular \citet{Laur20} proved such convergence results for open-loop equilibria of games with idiosyncratic noise for each of the players.~\citet{neuman2021trading} studied the corresponding problem for portfolio liquidation games with common noise. \citet{lacker20} and~\citet{Djete21} proved the convergence of closed-loop solutions (under the a priori assumption that they exist) to the mean-field solution in the case where each player is influenced by idiosyncratic and common noise.
 In these papers (except for~\cite{neuman2021trading}) the presence of idiosyncratic noise is crucial to establish the convergence.
-In order to illustrate the strength of our methods we provide in Theorems~\ref{thm:meanfieldgame} and~\ref{thm:meanfieldgame_inf} the equilibrium of the infinite-player mean-field game in our non-Markovian setting and show that the conditions to obtain the latter are less restrictive than in the corresponding finite $N$-player game in Theorems~\ref{thm:opt_ubar} and \ref{thm:main-finite}.
+In our specific setup, of semi-explicitly solvable linear-quadratic mean-field games, we provide in Theorems~\ref{thm:meanfieldgame} and~\ref{thm:meanfieldgame_inf} the equilibrium of the infinite-player mean-field game in our non-Markovian setting and show that the conditions to obtain the latter are less restrictive than in the corresponding finite $N$-player game in Theorems~\ref{thm:opt_ubar} and \ref{thm:main-finite}.
 Moreover, in Theorem~\ref{thm:convergence} we derive the aforementioned convergence which does not require the presence of idiosyncratic noise.
 Indeed, we show that convergence is obtained as a corollary of a stability result for the associated stochastic Fredholm equation (see Proposition~\ref{L:Fredholm_conv}).
-For the sake of completeness, we also provide in Theorem~\ref{thm-eps-nash} the associated $\eps$-Nash equilibrium result to our class of infinite-dimensional games.
+For the sake of completeness, we also provide in Theorem~\ref{thm-eps-nash} the associated $\eps$-Nash equilibrium result for our class of infinite-dimensional games.
 In other words, we show that the mean-field equilibrium strategy gives close to optimal rewards for each player in the $N$-player game when $N$ is sufficiently large.

-Finally, let us illustrate in the following toy example that our choice of objective functionals of type~\eqref{eq:J^iintro2}, which we refer to as static games, also include dynamical games, as the objectives explicitly contain state variables.
-We refer to Section~\ref{sec:examples} for the generalisation of this equivalence to functional games as in \eqref{eq:J^iintro2}.
+Finally, let us illustrate in the following toy example that our choice of objective functionals of type~\eqref{eq:J^iintro2} also includes games in which the cost functional explicitly contains state variables.
+We refer to Section~\ref{sec:examples} for the generalization of this equivalence to functional games as in \eqref{eq:J^iintro2}.